 - Allow yourself to grieve.
 Everybody has a different way of grieving, but it’s an important part of dealing with your diagnosis, no matter how long-term its scope is.

-- Try some very light yoga or meditation (if you can concentrate).
+- Exercise at your own pace.
+Try some very light yoga with a minute of meditation at the end (if you can concentrate).
 Dance around to your old favorite song for 5 minutes.
-I do a stretching routine for my back, since I can’t exercise to the extent that I used to, but I don’t want to ruin my physical fitness while working towards better health.
+I do a simple stretching routine for my back, because while I can’t exercise to the extent that I used to, I also don’t want to affect my physical fitness while working towards better health.

 - Take a warm shower with calming essential oils (that don’t irritate your senses).
 Try an epsom salt bath (test it with a 5-minute hand soak, then a 10-minute foot bath before going all-in on a regular bath with 1 cup of salts).
 Do something that puts you near warm water where you can focus on yourself and think more clearly.